jakethekoenig/ChatVim/Readme.md

 The plugin infers a chat structure from lines starting with `GPT:` `>` and `>>`.
 It gives this chat to GPT and inserts the response upon `<leader>g` in normal mode or `??` in insert mode.

+You can control which model you're talking to by writing `3>` or `4>` or by setting the global variable `gpt_model` to the full name of the model you want to talk to.
+Writing `3>` trumps the global variable.
+Note you need API access from OpenAi to talk to GPT 4.